 • The Museum is best able to accommodate groups that can begin their tours between 9 am and noon, Tuesday through Saturday.
 Large groups (more than 25 people) that need to schedule a tour outside of these times may be subject to an additional charge.
 These days and times may be subject to change dependent on ongoing restoration projects at the Homestead and Evergreens.

-• Most school visits for grades K-12 take place at the Homestead only.
-Because May and June are especially busy, we recommend that you schedule your class trip early.
+• Because May and June are especially busy, we recommend that you schedule your trip early.

-• A 50% non-refundable deposit is required two weeks prior to the tour in order to hold the desired date.
+• A 50% non-refundable deposit is required two weeks after booking in order to hold the desired date.
 The balance is due upon arrival.

 • Groups from the Amherst Public School District, and the five colleges, (Amherst College, Hampshire College, Mount Holyoke College, Smith College, University of Massachusetts-Amherst) are admitted at no charge.